 There was also a watch set up in the graveyard, where friends and family of the deceased would have watched and waited for the resurrection men to try their luck with their dead.
-I’ve not found any record of a watch house though so perhaps they kept watch from windows that overlooked the graveyard.
+I’ve not found any record of a watch house though so perhaps they kept watching from windows that overlooked the graveyard.

-Unfortunately the mortsafes are no longer at the site as they were sold in 1874 as scrap metal for the grand total of £6 (the price of a cow at the time I do believe).
+Unfortunately, the mortsafes are no longer at the site as they were sold in 1874 as scrap metal for the grand total of £6 (the price of a cow at the time I do believe).

 A Tale Of Folklore or Nothing At All?

 But the site does have a story to tell, albeit one which may instead lend itself to folklore.

 After a local fish-wife pulled the curtains aside in her small cottage near the church, after hearing a noise outside, it is said she witnessed a body being roughly stuffed into a sack.

 And that’s it.
 Nothing more is said about the story, as though it was created merely in passing.